Deloitte 2017 survey of US health system CEOs

 Eighty-five percent of the 20 CEOs we surveyed cite uncertainty about the future of the Medicaid program as a top concern.
 If Congress rolls back the Medicaid expansion authorized by the Affordable Care Act, or otherwise reduces federal funding, CEOs are worried that they will see an increase in uninsured patients.
 What are CEOs focusing on to address Medicaid concerns?

-Chapter 2: Implementing population health and value-based care
+Chapter 2: Population health and value-based care

 The move to value-based care hasn't been overnight, but it’s now more important than ever for CEOs to have strategies in place as value-based care and population health speed up.
 How are CEOs investing in strategies to prepare for value-based care, including increased funding for primary care practitioners and chronic-disease management?
 How can hospitals better partner with health plans?